 Bluehost offers 24/7 customer support via phone, tickets, and even live chat.
 Having the live chat option is always a huge benefit because not all customers are comfortable speaking on the phone and tickets can sometimes take a long time to get resolved.
 The company also offers priority support with some of its hosting plans, including a couple of the Managed WordPress packages.
 For the most part, though, you don’t have to worry about priority support because Bluehost is very responsive and helpful with all its customers.
 We tested their support system recently when writing our Bluehost Review, and we got replied to all our problems in less than 5 minutes.

-- Wix hosts your site and has their proprietary site-builder which you have to use to add new content, edit pages, and so on.
+- Wix hosts your site and has its proprietary site-builder which you have to use to add new content, edit pages, and so on.

 - Bluehost hosts your site, and you can use any number of different content builders, including WordPress.